TempeHS/2026CT_Web_Feedback/Daniel.SDLF/feedback.md

 # Daniel.SDLF - Web Design Project Feedback

+## Website Overview

+Daniel.SDLF's web design project is a book genre exploration platform called "Book Genre Explorer" that serves as an educational resource for readers interested in discovering different literary genres.
+The website features a simple yet functional design focused on helping users understand and navigate various book genres including Fantasy, Horror, Sci-Fi, and Historic fiction.
+The site demonstrates basic web development concepts through its implementation of Flask routing, Bootstrap framework integration, template inheritance, and dynamic content rendering.
+Key features include a card-based navigation system that links to detailed genre information, an auto-playing carousel showcasing book themes, basic search functionality in the navigation, and a structured approach to literary content organization.
+The website aims to provide book recommendations and genre information, though some content areas remain incomplete.

 ## Page & Component Summary

 | Page/File Name       | File Type     | Bootstrap Components Used  | Flask/Jinja2 Functionality            | Key Features                                   |